 - (Machine) translation of user generated content

-- The use of machine translation in cross-lingual applications
+- The use of machine translation in cross-lingual applications (with particular interest in sentiment analysis, automatic summarisation and question answering)

 - Phraseology and computational treatment of multi-word expressions in machine translation and translation memory systems